Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

-In this Zurich travel guide, you’ll read the top things to do in Zurich and how to spend two days in the city.
+In this Zurich travel guide, you’ll discover the top things to do in Zurich so you can see the best of Zurich in two days.

 48 Hours in Zurich: What to do on Day 1